bcrowell/bcrowell.github.io/metric/index.md

 ![a circle of radius 2, in the taxicab metric](diamond.png)

 It looks more like a diamond than a circle.
 But is that just our uptight bourgeois values at work?
-After all, our eye easily accepts this aerial photo as a circle, and we could easily make it fit the Pythagorean theorem in its usual form simply by adopting the graph-paper grid shown in the figure.
+After all, our eye easily accepts the aerial photo below as a circle, and we could easily make it fit the Pythagorean theorem in its usual form simply by adopting the graph-paper grid shown in the figure.
 There's no principle that says that the *representation* of the shape has to look like anything in particular; that's just a matter of how we *embed* reality into the pixels on a screen, or *label* them with coordinates like x and y.